jayunit100/jayunit100.github.io/mtngapathy.md

 - Don't use pronouns like "the code".
 Show the code.
 - Remeber that linking someone to 2000 lines of go code probably wont answer their question in any short time period.
 - Use public slacks, so that you can easily share the channel as part of your screen sharing.
+- use bullets in slack threads so people can skip the boilerplate easily.

 # ORG
 - Always clarify who "we" is so there's no ownership ambiguety.